 - The Western World’s Growing Need for Arabic-Speakers.

-How to learn Arabic Harakat?
+How to learn Harakat?

 Read Slowly and Intentionally: When reading Arabic text containing harakat, take your time.
 Make sure you precisely position the harakat by reading slowly and attentively.